CSCI-40500-Fall-2025/ForgeArena/README.md

 THAT delivers farm-fresh groceries from nearby sources straight to your door UNLIKE large grocery delivery services focused on mass-produced food OUR PRODUCT offers transparent sourcing, supports local economies, and ensures fresher, seasonal items

+NOTE: The idea might change in the upcoming week